 How Much Does the GoHenry Debit Card Cost

 GoHenry is a subscription-based service that costs $3.99 per month, per child.
-This fee includes a debit card for every kid and access to every service and feature GoHenry offers.
+This fee includes a debit card for every kid and access to every service and feature GoHenry offers (saving, Money Missions, etc.).

-Try GoHenry for free for one month with a free trial.
+Try GoHenry for free for 30 days with a free trial.
 This service will automatically renew if you do not cancel after the trial expires, but you can cancel at any time.

 Benefits of GoHenry Over Competitors